London Buses route 7

 London Buses route 7 is a Transport for London contracted bus route in London, England.
 Running between East Acton and Oxford Circus, it is operated by Metroline.

-It is currently London's only bus route to run on hydrogen.
+It is currently London's only bus route along with routes 245 and N7 to run on hydrogen.

 History

 Route 7's history can be traced back to 1 November 1908, when an un-numbered daily route operating between Wormwood Scrubs and Liverpool Street station, was allocated route number 7.
 Between 1910 and 1920, route 7 was operated entirely by X-type vehicles.
 It was the only route in London to use these vehicles regularly.

 On 14 August 1916, a supplementary Monday - Saturday route 7A was introduced between Wormwood Scrubs and London Bridge station.
 This route disappeared later in 1916 owing to Wartime shortages, but reappeared on 30 April 1917.
 During the 1920s, route 7 was extended to Acton and a 7B was introduced as a Waterloo station to London Bridge, Monday to Friday peak hours only service via Holborn.

 On 1 December 1924, a new system of route numbering on London buses came into force under The London Traffic Act 1924.
 This gave the Metropolitan Police responsibility for bus operation and route numbering.
 Route 7 remained unchanged; the 7A was renumbered 107, and the 7B to 166.
 Short workings from Wormwood Scrubs were renumbered 7A.
 This situation remained until 3 October 1934, when the newly constituted London Passenger Transport Board instituted its own numbering system.
 Route 7 continued with an extension to Kew Green until 22 August 1946, when the 7A was revived from Acton to London Bridge.

 Route 7 was withdrawn on 19 August 1958.
 From 14 October 1959, the old route 7A had its suffix removed, becoming plain 7.
 The service ran between Acton tram depot and London Bridge station via East Acton, Ladbroke Grove, Paddington station, Edgware Road, Marble Arch, Oxford Street, Holborn station and Bank station.

 On 9 October 1963, the Saturday service of route 7 was extended from Acton to Kew Green to replace the withdrawn route 265.
 On 31 December 1966, the Saturday section of route 7 between Acton and Kew was replaced by route 27A.
 The rerouting of Red Arrow route 501 from Aldgate to London Bridge on 24 January 1970, resulted in route 7 being cut back to Bloomsbury near to Tottenham Court Road.

 In 1992, the route was extended to terminate at Russell Square.
 The route was run with crew-operated AEC Routemasters for many years.
 These were replaced on 3 July 2004 by low-floor double-deckers released from route 25.